 Vanguard Real Estate Index Fund ETF (NYSEARCA: VNQ) – $44B in AUM

 Charles Schwab US REIT ETF (NYSEARCA: SCHH) – $6.5B in AUM

 iShares US Real Estate ETF (NYSEARCA: IYR) – $5.1B in AUM

 However, private REITs can offer even better returns to accredited investors.
 Remember, it takes money to make money.
 Yeah.

 Now You Know the Accredited Investor Definition

-To conclude, it is now easy to know if you qualify to be an accredited investor.
+Knowing if you qualify as an accredited investor is now easy.
 Your eligibility depends on your income and net worth or specific certifications and qualifications.
 If you are, a variety of new and risky investments are available.
 Most of them are riskier than the average stock or ETF.
 Some even offer better returns.
 Furthermore, they offer some quality diversification for our portfolios.
-It is always important to perform adequate due diligence before jumping into any investment.
+It is always important to perform adequate due diligence before investing.